pavittarx/editorjs-html/README.md

 ## Contribution
 Create an issue or send a PR for any contributions you would like to make.

 I am thankful for everyone who has contributed their own bits to the repository.
 Even though the library is small and the scope for writing new or lots of features is limited.
-I still grateful to see a lots of
+I still grateful to see a lots of contributions coming in.

 ## Suggestions & Recommendations
 I would love to have your feedback and any suggestions.
 You can also let me know, if you need support for any more editorjs blocks.